CDHUppsala/Customised-OCR-Correction/README.md

 c) The algorithm also attempts to locate words that are written with white space between characters and change these to words in which the charachters are not separated by white space.

-d) Error statics are also calcualted and plotted
+d) Error statics are also calculated and plotted

 ## Programming libraries needed
 pip install pyspellchecker